 For most of my life as a Christian I have understood that the true meaning of being labeled a "Christian" is that we simply believe that Jesus was the Christ, the Son of God who came to earth to die for our sins and rose again to give us new life and the promise of life eternal.
 That concept has become so much more complicated for me in my later years.
-In the past few years, the word "Christian" has gained such a negative image in our society and often times I have felt like I needed to apologize for being one.
+In the past few years, the word "Christian" has gained such a negative image in our society and often I have felt like I needed to apologize for being one.
+I recently post the message "I am a woke Christian and proud of it" on my Facebook page and had over a hundred people comment or click a positive note.
+Strange to call yourself a "woke Christian," isn't it.
+But it sure beats being called a "Christian Nationalist."

-When I saw church going people who claimed to be Christian taking children away from refugee and immigrant parents and then caging them simply because they were trying desperately to find a safe home country, I was astounded.
-When I saw men who claimed to be doing the work of God attack mosques and burn the homes of Muslim families, I shook my head in disbelief.
+When I saw church going people who claimed to be Christian taking children away from refugee and immigrant parents and then caging them simply because they were trying desperately to find a safe home country, I was furious.
+When I read about terrorists who would attack mosques and burn the homes of Muslim families, I shook my head in disbelief.
 When I see or hear politicians who claim to be Christians but forbid schools to teach about the history of slavery because it makes Whites look bad, I wonder who told them that?
 And when I heard of a pastor in Boise who told his congregation that the government should shoot and kill every gay person because that's what Jesus wants, I was shocked and disappointed.
-I was equally disappointed that no other ministers spoke out against that.
+I was equally disappointed that I did not hear any other ministers speak out against that.
 In our world today, the meaning of 'Christian' has been so damaged by peoples' actions and difficult for us to understand.